 Vincent Piacenti is Senior Manager at Robert Bosch LLC in Farmington Hills, Michigan and is responsible for Diesel Fuel Injection Hydraulic Systems Integration for North American diesel-engine applications.
 This encompasses simulation, adaptation and testing of high-speed, high-pressure fuel injection systems, concentrating on Common-Rail systems, both solenoid-valve and Piezo.
 Included is research of alternate fuels for diesel engine applications.
 Experienced in all types of diesel fuel injection and various gasoline systems, Mr. Piacenti is a contributing author to the Springer Handbook for Mechanical Engineers.
-Mr. Piacenti holds a B.S. in Mechanical Engineering and has been with Bosch for thirty five years, seven of which were at the Bosch Headquarters for Diesel Fuel Injection in Stuttgart, Germany.
+Mr. Piacenti holds a B.S. in Mechanical Engineering and has been with Bosch for thirty seven years, seven of which were at the Bosch Headquarters for Diesel Fuel Injection in

 SAE Members: $3195.00 - $3195.00